Modernly designed loft bathroom in Somercotes

 Generate more space – raise the worth of your home by having an attic conversion

-So what is the very best method to extend your home – on a budget – without the turmoil of moving, and improve your property’s value?
-A home extension is the obvious answer.
+So what is the very best method to extend your home – on a budget – without the turmoil of moving, and improve your home’s value?
+A home extension is the obvious response.
 This provides flexibility of style, enabling you to include the wanted quantity of additional area to your home.
-But for many home owners a home extension will not be practical for factors of time and cost.
+But for many home owners a home extension will not be feasible for factors of time and cost.

 Rather, you could look skyward for ideas, towards your unused loft area.
 Your loft might be appropriate for conversion depending on numerous aspects.
 These consist of roofing structure and height and the functionalities of installing a staircase.
 A loft conversion boasts many benefits over an extension.
 It is less likely to need planning approval and will not reduce garden size.
 Most of the time, it can be finished in a much shorter timespan and could cost less too.
 And yes, it may add a tidy sum to the value of your home.